what is used to define a block of code (body of loop, control structure, function, etc.) in python?

 Exercise three¶

-2. Modify your code to brand it easier to admission a calendar month in the calendar by a human-readable month name, and each week by a name which is numbered starting from ane.
+loop to populate a three-dimensional list representing a calendar: the superlative-level list should contain a sub-list for each month, and each month should comprise iv weeks.
+Each week should be an empty list. - Modify your code to brand it easier to admission a calendar month in the calendar by a human-readable month name, and each week by a name which is numbered starting from ane.
 Add an consequence (in the grade of a cord description) to the second week in July.

 Iterables, iterators and generators¶

-In Python, any blazon which tin can be iterated over with a for loop is an iterable.
+loop is an iterable.
 Lists, tuples, strings and dicts are all commonly used iterable types.
 Iterating over a list or a tuple simply ways processing each value in plow.

 Sometimes we use a sequence to store a series of values which don't follow any particular blueprint: each value is unpredictable, and can't exist calculated on the wing.
 In cases like this, we have no pick but to store each value in a list or tuple.
 If the list is very big, this can use up a lot of memory.